In the modern business world, two factors drive success. One is customer service. The other is technology. CRM plays a huge role in both.

 Excellent customer service is paramount to growing a business of any size in any industry.
 According to Microsoft’s research, 96% of consumers name customer service as an important factor when determining their loyalty to a brand.
-Those consumers are putting feet to their values, too.
-Fully a third of the people who leave business relationships do so because of poor customer service.
-No wonder business media mogul Gary Vaynerchuck says, “The customer is always right as long as you expect and want their money.”
+People who leave business relationships usually do so because of poor customer service.
+As Gary V says, “The customer is always right as long as you expect and want their money.”

 Entrepreneurs and small business owners generally agree that customer service is a key building block of commerce.
 But more than a few might take issue with the idea that technology is the other major driver of success.
 After all, any great product sold by helpful people at an affordable price point should succeed whether technology is part of the process or not, right?